paulf-999/airflow_templates/README.md

-# Overview (local Airflow)
+# Airflow Templates

+This repo contains:

+* A collection of template and example Airflow DAGs I've collated over time.
-Simple instructions for a local install of Airflow (see the `Makefile`).
+* As well as a (local) Airflow build script (see `Makefile`).

-To create a local install of Airflow containing the prerequisite files, run `make`!

-Note: `template_dag` is also timezone-aware (i.e., uses the python module `pendulum`).
+* Scripts to implement CICD unit tests for Airflow DAGs (see `cicd_unit_tests_for_airflow`).

 ---

 ## Contents

-* How-to run
+1. High-Level Summary
+  * Template and Example DAGs
-    * Local Airflow install
+  * Local Airflow Build Script
-    * Running Airflow locally, post-install
-    * Scripted Airflow variable creation via CLI
-    * Scripted Airflow connection creation via CLI
+  * CICD Unit Tests for Airflow (docs are WIP)
+2. Airflow Config `airflow.cfg`

 ---

-## How-to run
+## 1. High-Level Summary

+### Template and Example DAGs

+See the parent folder `dags` for a collection of template & example DAGs that I've collated over time.

-### Local Airflow install
+### Local Airflow Build Script

+* See `Makefile` at the project root
+* This `Makefile` provides a simple way of creating a local install of Airflow.
-To create a local install of Airflow containing the prerequisite files, run `make`!
+* To create a local install of Airflow you need to:
+  * Edit the input args listed in `ip/config.json`'
+  * Then run `make`!

+### CICD Unit Tests for Airflow (docs are WIP)

+* See the parent folder `cicd_unit_tests_for_airflow`
+* This folder consists of all the files required to implement and trigger Airflow unit tests as part of any GitLab CI build
+* See `cicd_unit_tests_for_airflow/.gitlab-ci` for the commands/args used to:
+  * Launch an Airflow instance (in standalone mode) within a CI job
+  * Perform Airflow (pytest) unit tests
+* See `cicd_unit_tests_for_airflow/tests/` to see the code used for the pytests used for Airflow DAGs.

 ---

-#### Scripted Airflow variable creation via CLI

-To create an Airflow variable, add / change the entries listed in the Makefile recipe `create_airflow_variables`

-#### Scripted Airflow connection creation via CLI

-To create an Airflow connection, add / change the entries listed in the Makefile recipe `create_airflow_connections`

-As well as containing a `Makefile` to script the install of a local Airflow instance, the `Makefile` shows the commands to script the creation of Airflow variables and connections.

----

-## Airflow config `airflow.cfg`
+## 2. Airflow Config `airflow.cfg`

-Some of the Airflow config changes that have been applied include:
+Some of the Airflow config changes that I commonly make (and have made for the local build script) are listed below.

 Note: Many of these changes have been applied/come from [this Medium.com blog post](https://medium.com/@agordienko/apache-airflow-cheatsheet-205f82d6edda).